-The biodiversity-related target applies to all the Polenergia Group's operating segments that utilize these resources.
-The actions are limited to Poland, where the Group's operational activities were concentrated in 2024.
+In 2024, the Group has taken steps to create a comprehensive procedure covering the limited to Poland, where the Group's operational activities were concentrated in 2024.
 Intermediate targets were set as phases in the application of the LEAP methodology.
 The implementation process is currently focused on precise determining impacts and dependencies, which will later serve as the basis for decision-making, implementation of specific actions and strategies, and the mitigation hierarchy.